Bjorn Lambrigtsen is an instrument scientist at NASA's Jet Propulsion Laboratory, Pasadena, Calif., where he has been since 1982.

-Bjorn Lambrigtsen is the microwave instrument scientist for the Atmospheric Infrared Sounder (AIRS) mission on NASA's Aqua spacecraft and is the supervisor of the AIRS Atmospheric Science Group at NASA's Jet Propulsion Laboratory, Pasadena, Calif., where he has been since 1982.
-This year, he'll bring his expertise to the NASA African Monsoon Multidisciplinary Activities (NAMMA) field campaign, which will study tropical cyclones.
+He is also the microwave instrument scientist for the Atmospheric Infrared Sounder (AIRS) mission on NASA's Aqua spacecraft and is the supervisor of the AIRS Atmospheric Science Group.

 Lambrigtsen is also the principal investigator for a number of large and small research projects related to microwave remote sensing of the atmosphere, from the development of new sensors to hurricane research.
 In addition, he is a member of the NASA science team for the National Polar-Orbiting Operational Environmental Satellite System Preparatory Project – a pathfinder for the next generation of U.S. weather satellites.
 In this capacity, he provides expertise on microwave sounders and related science topics.

 Bjorn has been active in NASA hurricane research since 1993, when he participated in the first Convection and Moisture Experiment (CAMEX-1) as a representative of AIRS.
 In 2001 he participated in the CAMEX-4 hurricane field campaign based in Jacksonville, Fla., as an instrument principal investigator, with the newly developed High-Altitude MMIC Sounding Radiometer (HAMSR) instrument as one of the payloads on the NASA high-altitude ER-2 aircraft.
 That campaign was interrupted by the September 11, 2001 attacks but still produced a wealth of new information about hurricanes.